IBM/EEL-agentic-ai-bootcamp/docs/lab-guides/pro-code/insurance-claim-post-hospitalization-guide.md

 ### **Creating tools**
 There are many tools used in this use-case, however, for lab purpose we will be creating one python tool and will import rest of the required tool.

-Create a tool to call a decision service to calculate the pre-authorised amount.
+Create a tool to call a decision service to calculate the pre-authorized amount.

 Steps -
 1. create a file *'calculate_preauth_amount.py'*